top of page

 MATERIALS

-I work almost exclusively with Bullseye Glass, which is handcrafted in Portland, USA.
-I buy my supplies in the UK from a B Corp company, so I can be sure of transparency around their social and environmental impact.
+I work almost exclusively with Bullseye Glass, which is handcrafted in Portland, Oregon.
+I buy my supplies in the UK from a B Corp company so I am sure of transparency around their social and environmental impact.

 My glass vessels are made using Bullseye sheet glass and glass powders.
 For seasonal and small decorations I often use picture frame glass, which I collect throughout the year; your broken picture frame is my Christmas star!
 Sustainability and recycling are important to me and this is one way I can demonstrate that in my practice.